grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 Each shard has a buffer of samples it will keep in memory, controlled with the `capacity` argument.
-New metrics aren't read from the WAL unless there is at least one shard that is not at maximum capcity.
+New metrics aren't read from the WAL unless there is at least one shard that is not at maximum capacity.

 The buffer of a shard is flushed and sent to the endpoint either after the shard reaches the number of samples specified by `max_samples_per_send` or the